Zachwitte21/Portfolio-Website/README.md

 # Running the frontend
 - npm install
-- npm install @formspree/react --legacy-peer-deps (For the contact me form to work) npm install lucide-react --legacy-peer-deps (For the icons to work)
+- npm install @formspree/react --legacy-peer-deps (For the contact me form to work)
+- npm install lucide-react --legacy-peer-deps (For the icons to work)
+- npm install react-icons --legacy-peer-deps
 - npm run dev